PatWie/CppNumericalSolvers/README.md

 - Nelder-Mead solver (NelderMeadSolver)

 These solvers are tested on the Rosenbrock function from multiple difficult starting points by unit tests using the Google Testing Framework.
 And yes, you can use them directly in MATLAB.
 Additional benchmark functions are *Beale, GoldsteinPrice, Booth, Matyas, Levi*.
-Note, not all solver are equivialent good at all problems.
+Note, not all solver are equivalent good at all problems.

 For checking your gradient this library use high-order central difference.
 Study the examples for more information about including box-constraints and gradient-information.